devsigner/result_command/README.md

-# Functionnal world with SuperSimple::Command
+# Functionnal world with Result::Command

 ## What is SupperSimple::Command?
 ## Command partern ?
 Like SimpleCommand